- Introduction - What is Adult Attachment Theory?

 - If they can each realise this (i.e. can gain some awareness of how this happens) they will tend to be less reactive to the first response of the other.

 Awareness is the first step.
 It enables both partners to take the reactions of the other less personally.
 Any new behaviours need to be practiced; and they need to address the here-and-now problems in the relationship, which happen very quickly and, if not questioned, merely serve to entrench the status quo.

 The therapist, standing outside the couple’s dynamic, is able to observe the way the attachment “dance” plays out between the partners.
 (A dance which is often subliminal and conducted at lightning pace!)

 The therapist is able to report on what they see, and in what way that dance is closing down the possibility for new levels of intimacy.
 And many couple relationships are in a state of waiting – for that potential next level of creativity and intimacy.

 (The terms Anchor, Island and Wave are Stan Tatkin’s terms.
-The general approach described here is influenced by his PACT Institute work, though we’ve modified some of the terms and understandings based on our ten years experience as Couples therapists.)
+The general approach described here is influenced by his PACT Institute work, though we’ve modified some of the terms and understandings based on our experience as Couples therapists since 2006.)

 The image “Lovers Crowning” is a detail from an engraving by Boëtius Adamsz (1590 – 1627).
 The image of the people with the anchor, talking at the flood line, is a detail from an etching by Jan Luyken, 1711.